 Graduate students in agricultural economics come from a variety of backgrounds.
-It is not unusual for new graduate students to lack some foundation courses which are needed for effective performance in the graduate program.
-Consequently, the faculty requires all graduate students to demonstrate proficiency in four pre-requisite areas:
+It is not unusual for new graduate students to lack some of the foundation courses which are needed for effective performance in the graduate program.
+Consequently, the faculty requires all graduate students to demonstrate proficiency in three prerequisite areas:

-- ECON PRINCIPLES (micro and macro theory equivalent to ECON 251/252) - MATHEMATICS FOR ECONOMISTS (differential calculus and linear algebra equivalent to AGEC 596.
-Ph.D. students also should have multivariate and integral calculus.) - STATISTICS (equivalent to STAT 301/501/511)
+- 1. Economic Principles (microeconomic and macroeconomic theory equivalent to ECON 251/252 at Purdue); - 2.
+Mathematics for Economists (differential calculus and linear algebra equivalent to AGEC 516 at Purdue; PhD students also should have had multivariate and integral calculus.);

+3. Statistics (equivalent to STAT 301/501/511 at Purdue).

 Acceptable performance in these areas may be established in prior degree programs.
 Also, deficiencies may be remedied by taking courses early in the student's graduate program.
-The major professor and Graduate Committee Chairperson will determine acceptability of courses to meet these prerequisites.
+The Graduate Committee Chairperson, in consultation with the Graduate Committee and course instructors will determine acceptability of courses to meet these prerequisites.
 In cases for which there is doubt concerning their acceptability, the Graduate Committee may require establishment of competency by special examination.
 Students are expected to complete these prerequisites as early as possible in their program, but no later than the end of the second semester in residence.
 Exceptions must be approved by the Graduate Committee.
 A completed prerequisite checklist, signed by the major professor, must be submitted with the student's plan of study.